varabyte/kobweb/README.md

 outline styling.

 ***Note:** Using a variant that was created from a different style will have no effect.
-In other words, `LinkStyle.toModifier(OutlineButtonVariant)` will ignore the button variant in that case.
-We tried to use generics as a fancy way to enforce this at compile time but ran into limitations with the Compose compiler (see [Compose for Web bug #1333](https://github.com/JetBrains/compose-jb/issues/1333)).
-We may revisit this API design later if resolved, but until then, don't do that!*
+In other words, `LinkStyle.toModifier(OutlineButtonVariant)` will ignore the button variant in that case.*

 ##### ComponentVariantName